 The first thing we did was research the airline carry-on luggage restrictions.
 We had a Delta flight out of the United States, and an Air France flight out of France (they are partners).
-The size restrictions for each airline was very different.
+The size restrictions for each airline were very different.
 As of this writing, Air France has more restrictive carry-on luggage sizes and Delta’s international carry-on requirements are pretty liberal.
 However, Hubby did a little more research and discovered the plane metal (who actually owned the aircraft and had their logo on it) on all legs was Delta.

 We ordered a number of suitcases as I had nothing that would work, and Hubby only has one that was “close”, but if something happened and the metal changed, there was no way he could carry on.
 I think Hubby returned them all.
-After a lot of research and finding the one I ultimately chose and only ordered the suitcase I took on the trip .
+After a lot of research and finding the one I ultimately chose and only ordered the suitcase, I took on the trip.
 Hubby ordered at least four suitcases.

-We flew business class, so for us weight was not an issue.
+We flew business class, so for us, weight was not an issue.
 If our stuff fit in our bag, no one cared what it weighed.
 (When we got rebooked due to a flight snafu, we flew Alitalia.
 When we got our carry-on tags from Alitalia, they actually weighed the carry-on bag.
 We both exceeded the Alitalia carry-on weight limits, me by quite a bit.
 The clerk looked at us and said, “It is ok in business class you have leeway.”
 YMMV of course, but it may have to do with the class of our ticket.)
-In coach, weight could be an issue (people in the Alitalia non-priority lines were taking things out of carry-on luggage that were flying coach) so it is best to check the guidelines for your carrier, and pack accordingly.
+In coach, the weight could be an issue (people in the Alitalia non-priority lines were taking things out of carry-on luggage that was flying coach) so it is best to check the guidelines for your carrier, and pack accordingly.